What is autism?

 Depression

-We can all feel sad sometimes, but when it lasts for a long time and gets in the way of everyday life it could be depression.
-Again, compared to the general population, depression is more common in autistic people.
+We can all feel sad sometimes, but when it lasts for a long time and gets in the way of everyday life, it could be depression.
+Compared to the general population, depression is more common in autistic people.
+Research suggests that depression affects up to half of all autistic people at some point during their life.

-Dealing with ongoing challenges and anxiety can be instrumental in the development of depression here.
-It can be difficult to seek help, as communicating feelings can be a challenge.
-Seeking professional support from a counsellor who has worked in the field of autism may help.
+Dealing with other ongoing challenges and/or anxiety can play a role in developing depression.
+It can be difficult to seek help if you find it difficult to communicate how you are feeling.
+Seeking professional support from a counsellor who has worked with autistic people before may help.

 Obsessive-compulsive disorder (OCD)

 Obsessive-compulsive disorder (OCD) is a type of anxiety disorder that involves repetitive thoughts and behaviours.
-Because some autistic people favour routine and repetition, OCD can be overlooked.
-There is a difference, however, with OCD causing distress in day-to-day life.
-Getting an assessment from a professional who has experience in both autism and OCD is recommended.
+Because some autistic people favour routine and repetition, symptoms of OCD can be overlooked.
+While repetitive thoughts or behaviours might be comforting or feel natural for some autistic people, OCD causes distress in day-to-day life.
+Getting an assessment from a professional who has experience with both autism and OCD is recommended.

 Pathological demand avoidance, or PDA, is a behaviour profile that is considered (by some) to be seen in some people on the autistic spectrum.
 Those with PDA share the same challenges as autistic people.
 On top of this, they are driven to avoid everyday demands to an extreme extent.